 How does companion approval affect romance?

-Approval is the hidden currency of every relationship in BG3.
-Each companion tracks how much they like or dislike your choices, and that number directly affects whether romance dialogue options become available.
-According to the bg3.wiki approval page, approval ratings also influence the Difficulty Class on certain dialogue checks, meaning a companion who respects you is literally easier to persuade.
+Approval functions as the hidden relationship currency in BG3.
+Each companion evaluates your decisions, and that running total determines whether romance dialogue appears.
+The bg3.wiki approval page shows that approval also changes the Difficulty Class on persuasion checks, making a companion who respects you easier to convince.

 Shadowheart camp approval dialogue